teresa-le/Portfolio_Guide/README.md

 | [Lululemon Merchandising Job Simulation](https://github.com/teresa-le/Lululemon_Merchandising_Analysis) | Pivot Tables & Excel Functions e.g. IF, Merchandising, Financial Planning, Market Research | Using Excel functions and pivot tables, I created an on-order log and summarized findings to assist with inventory management & financial planning and calculated full-price sell-through to assist with real-time decisions to appropriately manage lululemon's inventory.

-# Other Analytical & Strategy Projects
+# Strategy, Analysis & Entrepreneurship Projects
 | Project Link | Skills/Areas of Knowledge Used | Project Description |
 |---|---|---|
 | [PRKR App](https://docs.google.com/presentation/d/1RgJp-cxrVsqAsje2zU_8VXxksKuIg3JO/edit#slide=id.p18) | Business Analysis, Digital Marketing, Entrepreneurship | <p>For this project, my team and I brainstormed startup ideas and developed a digital app solution that reduces the amount of time it takes to find, reserve and rent out privately-owned parking spaces.</p><p>We crafted a comprehensive digital marketing plan to promote the app, outlining strategies for online advertising, social media engagement & user acquisition, and I facilitated communication between cross-functional teams, tracked and coordinated project tasks & deliverables to ensure that they were completed on time.</p>